microsoft/FluidFramework/ClientRequirments.md

 # Platform Requirements for Fluid Framework Client Packages

 These are the platform requirements for the current version of Fluid Framework Client Packages.
-These are intentionally quite strict as they have to be supported for the entire Long Term Support (LTS) timeline for LTS versions.
+These requirements error on the side of being too strict since within a major version they can be relaxed over time, but not made stricter.
-These restrictions can be loosened over time, adding support for specific configurations desired by users of the client packages.
+For Long Term Support (LTS) versions this can require supporting these platforms for several years.

-It is likely that other configurations will work, but as they are not supported, if they stop working, that is not a breaking change.
+It is likely that other configurations will work, but they are not supported: if they stop working, that is not a breaking change.
 If you would benefit from support for something not listed here, file an issue and the product team will evaluate your request.
-When making such a request please include if such a configuration already works (and thus the request is just that it becomes officially supported), or if changes are required to get it working.
+When making such a request please include if the a configuration already works (and thus the request is just that it becomes officially supported), or if changes are required to get it working.

 ## Supported Runtimes